onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks_Processor.md

 ## Overview

-``ImageProcessor`` transforms an image (or data) to another image.
-You can provide a processor to ``ImageDownloader`` to  apply it to the downloaded data.
-Then processed image will be sent to the image view and the cache.
+``ImageProcessor`` is used to transform an image (or data) into another image.
+By supplying a processor to ``KingfisherManager`` when setting the image, it can be applied to the downloaded data.
+The processed image will then be sent to the image view and stored in the cache.

-### Use the Default Processor
+### Use the default processor

 ```swift
 // Just without anything